LATEST NEWS

 How many residential apartments are proposed as part of the redevelopment?

-The initial proposal is for up to six levels of residential units above the supermarket, totalling 72 units and including a mix of one, two, three and four-bedroom apartments.
+The Planning Proposal is for up to seven levels of residential units above the supermarket, totalling 81 units and including a mix of one, two, three and four-bedroom apartments.

-The amended proposal is for up three levels of residential units above the supermarket, totalling 42 units and including a mix of one, two and three-bedroom apartments.
+The Development Application, approved in May 2025, is for up three levels of residential units above the supermarket, totalling 42 units and including a mix of one, two and three-bedroom apartments.

 Why is Coles seeking to redevelop more than just the existing supermarket, and why does the Development Application include council land?

 The short answer is to deliver a precinct with higher social and economic value for Neutral Bay.
-The initial proposal includes council land in order to offer more parking and a plaza – making it a destination that’s easier for people to access by car and on foot, and a place people want to stay longer.
+The Planning Proposal includes council land in order to offer more public parking and a plaza – making it a destination that’s easier for people to access by car and on foot, and a place people want to stay longer.
 The improved convenience and elevated amenity will provide a boost to surrounding businesses, revitalising the area and making it the heart of Neutral Bay.

-This initial proposal for the plaza aligns with Council’s vision for Neutral Bay’s Town Plaza, established in 2014.
-The reduction to height in the amended proposal makes it implausible for Coles to fund the realisation of Council’s vision for Neutral Bay’s Town Plaza.
+The Planning Proposal for the plaza aligns with Council’s vision for Neutral Bay’s Town Plaza, established in 2014.
+The reduction to height in the Development Application, approved in May 2025 by the Sydney North Planning Panel, makes it implausible for Coles to fund the realisation of Council’s vision for Neutral Bay’s Town Plaza.

 What is the plan for the proposed public plaza?

-If Council were to support a development close to the initial Development Application, we are hopeful that Coles could deliver on Council’s long held vision for the Neutral Bay Town Centre.
+If Council were to support a development closer to the one represented in the Planning Proposal, we are hopeful that Coles could deliver on Council’s long held vision for the Neutral Bay Town Centre.

 The final design of the proposed public plaza would be determined by North Sydney Council.
 The plaza is intended to be a public asset owned and maintained by the Council.